CelineNi2/rtd-tutorial/docs/source/usage.rst

 Installation
 ------------

-Start by cloning the current repository in your terminal git clone http://github.com/CelineNi2/Automacorp_frontend.git
+Start by cloning the current repository in your terminal: git clone http://github.com/CelineNi2/Automacorp_frontend.git

-Then install the necessary dependencies npm install
+Then install the necessary dependencies: npm install

-Finally, to compile and hot-reload for development, use npm run dev
+Finally, to compile and hot-reload for development, use: npm run dev

-And to compile and minify for production, use npm run build
+And to compile and minify for production, use: npm run build